8 Fall Computer Science Competitions for High School Students

 The American Computer Science League (ACSL) has been hosting computer science and programming competitions for K-12 students, schools, and various groups for nearly five decades, with the upcoming 2024-2025 season marking its 47th year.
 Last season, the league saw participation from over 6,000 students across the United States, Canada, Europe, and Asia in their regular season contests.

-ACSL offers a range of divisions designed to match the age and skill level of each participant, providing appropriate challenges for all.
+ACSL offers a range of divisions designed to match each participant's age and skill level, providing appropriate challenges for all.
 Students will compete as teams in ACSL contests and will need a team advisor (a teacher or any adult with CS experience) to register their team in the appropriate division.
 Schools and organizations have the flexibility to register as many students as they wish for each contest.

 Throughout the season, students participate in four contests that test their knowledge of fundamental computer science concepts such as Number Systems, Boolean Algebra, and Digital Electronics.
 For the upper divisions, these contests also include a programming component where students tackle coding problems using languages like Python, C++, or Java.